univention/univention-corporate-server/doc/manual/installation.rst

    single: hostname; Join existing UCS domain

 In a UCS domain, systems can be installed in different *system roles*.
-The first system in a UCS domain is always installed with the |UCSPRIMARYDN_e| system role.
+The first system in a UCS domain is always installed with the |UCSPRIMARYDN| system role.
 Additional UCS systems can join the domain at a later point in time and can be configured with one of the following system roles.